 In an approval election, if the candidate receives more "Approve [name of candidate]" votes than "Reject [name of candidate]," they shall be considered elected.
 If they do not, the candidate shall not be considered elected, but shall still be eligible for re-nomination.

 In a recall election, if the officer in question receives more "Dismiss [name of officer]" votes than "Retain [name of officer]," they shall be immediately removed from office.
 If they do not, the candidate shall continue in their office according to law.

 Section 6.
 Announcement and Certification of Results

-The statement of the result shall be made public no later than 2 days following the end of the voting period, and shall contain the following:
+The statement of the result shall be made public no later than two days following the end of the voting period, shall be made both in the general informational thread on the forum and on the Regional Message Board, and shall contain the following:

 - Clause 1.
 The total number of valid ballots cast